-Each day, hundreds of car accidents occur across United States, leaving victims with serious and even permanent injuries.
+Each day, hundreds of car accidents occur across the United States, leaving victims with serious and even permanent injuries.
 Many victims get killed in car accidents, and their families are left grieving, and in a financial and emotional turmoil.
 Among the most common injuries that may occur in a car accident are leg injuries.
 In this post, St. Louis car wreck lawyer will discuss some of the common leg injuries resulting from car accidents.

 Leg Injuries Resulting From Car Accidents

-This condition occurs when the bursae, or the cushion like sacs responsible for padding the muscles, tendons and bones of the knee become inflamed.
-When a person develops bursitis, he/she faces problems moving the knee, and experiences pain and swelling.
+This condition occurs when the bursae or the cushion like sacs responsible for padding the muscles, tendons, and bones of the knee become inflamed.
+When a person develops bursitis, he/she faces problems moving the knee and experiences pain and swelling.